 Contrary to popular belief, medications do not “cure” depression.
 However, medication is often part of depression treatment and management.
 And because depression is a chronic condition, switching or adding medications often helps a client who is not responding well or who has developed distressing side effects.

 At Northbound, our philosophy includes limiting the use of medication except for when it’s necessary for effective treatment.
-So, we work with psychiatric referrals to communicate and ensure the efficacy of all medication.
+So, we work with psychiatric referrals to communicate and ensure the efficacy of all medications.

 The medications for the various types of depression can take some time before they start working.
 So, stabilization in an abstinence-based program like ours here at Northbound is vital for individuals who are suffering from both addiction and depression.
 This is also the stage of recovery where the client and family – if they have not already done so – familiarize themselves with all aspects of the illness.